This post is part of our ADU California project. Please see more ADU posts.

 Well it’s been 213 days since we broke ground on our backyard ADU project.
 That’s about 7 months – for our 3-4 month project – and we aren’t done yet…

 I know.
 Depressing.
-We have had quite a bit of progress since my last update, however.
+We have had quite a bit of progress since I shared our backyard ADU experience, however.
 I’d originally planned to do monthly updates, but once we hit that 6-8 week window delay – there wasn’t much updating to do!

 But here we are and it’s time to share our current status…